 The D-Bus API's main purpose is to trigger and monitor the installation process via its Installer interface.

-While the Install operation starts the installation progress, constant progress information will be emitted in form of changes to the Progress property.
-Upon completing the installation RAUC emits the Completed signal indicating either successful or failed installation.
+The Install method call triggers the installation of a given bundle in the background and returns immediately.
+Upon completion of the installation RAUC emits the Completed signal, indicating either successful or failed installation.
+For details on triggering the installation process, see the The Install() Method chapter in the reference documentation.